0ss/cXSS/README.md

 https://google.com/xss?vulnerableparameter=hmmm

-#### and it is going to replace each parameter with XSS payload like this
+#### the script is going to replace each parameter with XSS payload like this

 https://example.com/file?description=<script>alert('xss')</script>